 - Waterplexx 5D – Enjoy a great ride and cinematic experience like no other, as you move through the ultimate multi-sensory journey filled with thrills and spills!

 - Surf Beach – Yup, you can get in the water and enjoy the man-made waves or you can sit on the many deck chairs on the beach.

 - Captain Kids’ Playland & Candyland – Designed for 5 to 12 year-olds, the themed playgrounds are colourful places for children to have fun and expend their boundless energy.

 - Wildlife Park – Get up close and personal with more than 150 species of animals from around the world and it is the first and only fully interactive animal-themed attraction in Malaysia.

 - Extreme Park – This is for the adrenalin junkies, thrill seekers and extreme sport fans out there.
 This zone features Malaysia’s longest Flying Fox, bungy jumping or G-Force X, Asia’s highest slingshot ride.

-Kuala Lumpur is an excellent stop over if you’re travelling from the Northern to the Southern hemisphere, or vice versa.
-And with the close proximities of all the South East Asian cities and home to the far reaching budget airline Air Asia, it should definitely be added onto your itinerary.
+With so many things to do with kids in Kuala Lumpur, it is an excellent stop over if you’re travelling from the Northern to the Southern hemisphere, or vice versa.
+And with the close proximities of all the Southeast Asian cities and home to the far reaching budget airline Air Asia, it should definitely be added onto your itinerary.
 If anything, just stop over in the country that invented curry laksa and eat to your hearts content!

 Disclaimer: The Family Globetrotter’s website contains affiliate links which help us to maintain this blog and assists us with our travels, at no extra cost to you.
 Family Globetrotters have also posted articles based on sponsored products and/or services, but all opinions are our own, truthful and unbiased.